michaelxiaonull/MXRuntimeUtils/README.md

 ## Feature
 - Auto type checking

-   if you pass an CGPoint type value to a method paramater which is declared innt type, assertion is invoked, you'll see exception logs in your Xcode console something like this.
+   if you pass an `CGPoint` type value to a method paramater which is declared `int` type, assertion is invoked, you'll see exception logs in your Xcode console something like this.

 - More than two parameters can be allowed